 Vibrant, energetic and passionate – these are just some of the ways to describe the culture and the people of Mexico.
 With fiery cuisine, fiesta-filled calendars, and charming towns, cities and villages, you’ll never be bored on a trip to Mexico.
 Whether you’re looking for a creative art scene, interesting architecture, sleepy beaches, or luscious jungles, you’ll find this country is full of soul, with plenty to satisfy your appetite.

 A picture-perfect island that’s quintessentially French, Ile de Ré is an idyllic place to escape the madness.
-Home to cobbled town Saint-Martin-de-Ré, a UNESCO World Heritage Site in its entirety, you’ll be forgiven for thinking you’ve wandered straight into a fairytale.
-Boutique shops, elegant cafes, attractive courtyards and bustling local markets – this region is a fave for Parisians.
+Home to the cobbled town of Saint-Martin-de-Ré, a UNESCO World Heritage Site in its entirety, you’ll be forgiven for thinking you’ve wandered straight into a fairytale.
+Boutique shops, elegant cafés, attractive courtyards and bustling local markets – this region is a fave for Parisians.
 Cycling is the perfect way to explore the island, and a great way to spend time with the family.

 You may recognise its world-famous Navagio Beach (aka Shipwreck Beach) from your Instagram feeds, but there’s much more to this cove-studded island than meets the eye.
 Traditional rural villages amongst hilltops and forests, limestone cliffs flank white sand beaches, and lively evenings filled with music and cocktails.
 A trip to this beautiful Greek island is the perfect way to ease your stresses, and the colourful marine park is ideal for a spot of scuba diving or snorkelling.